✔ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 Who

-• Site admins and project admins can create, view, and manage forms on a project.
+• Site admins can create, view, and manage forms on any project.

 • Standard users and collaborators with the project permission: